Draxeytina/knowledgebase/README.md

 >Note
 >> This is has been crafted according to specifications.
->> Room for improvement includes adding more analytics
+>> Room for improvement includes adding more analytics.
+>> Heroku did not support the stimulus gem, hence the live version will not load real-time.
+Improvements to be made.

 ## 📝 License